contactandyc/another-c-library/9_pool.md

 }
 ```

 We could allocate the desired memory and the pool_node_t structure together.
-If we did that we wouldn't need the void *m parameter and the memory requested could just exist after the pool_node_t structure.
+If we did that, we wouldn't need the void *m parameter, and the memory requested could just exist after the pool_node_t structure.

 ```c
 typedef struct pool_node_s {